Nomura CEO quits as insider trading scandal widens

 "When you look at their history, the number of scandals, this was the last straw," said Jim Sinegal, an analyst with Morningstar research house.

-Investors reacted positively, bidding Nomura shares up nearly 6 percent ahead of its fiscal first quarter earnings, which saw the bank report a net profit of 1.89 billion yen ($24.2 million), against a profit of 17.7 billion yen in the same period last year.
+Investors reacted positively, bidding Nomura shares up nearly 6 percent ahead of its fiscal first quarter earnings, which saw the bank report a net profit of 1.89 billion yen (15.6 million pounds), against a profit of 17.7 billion yen in the same period last year.
 The consensus of eight analysts was for a profit of 500 million yen.
 Earnings were hit by slumping mutual fund sales and stock trading commissions.

 At the start of a news briefing on the results, CFO Junko Nakagawa apologised for the scandal and promised to bolster internal controls.